 Lately, I’ve been really enjoying the work with polymer clay and after I finished a little bigger and scary piece, I wanted to try something really tiny for my daughters’ dollhouse.
-Not so long ago I made a folcloric breakfast for our dolls and I wanted to continue with some more food, so here comes the tiny dollhouse magnetic pizza I made.
-And not just any pizza, the pieces hold on the plate thanks to magnets and the pizza comes with a cutter.
+Not so long ago I made a folcloric breakfast for our dolls and I wanted to continue with some more food, so here comes the tiny handmade dollhouse magnetic pizza I made.
+And not just any pizza, the pieces hold on the plate thanks to magnets and the handmade pizza comes with a cutter.

-Supplies for the Magnetic Dollhouse Pizza
+Supplies for Handmade Magnetic Dollhouse Pizza

 – polymer clay – I used transparent Cernit.
 I like to paint my baked product rather than use colored clay because I find the finished look more realistic.
 The transparent clay has an advantage when there are places easy to paint from one side but difficult from the other side – the color is visible through.
 The disadvantage is, that the transparent clay texture is very smooth and the paint is more difficult to stick to it.